ONLYOFFICE/build_tools/develop/README.md

 ```

 To try the document editor, open a browser tab and type
-[http://localhost](http://localhost) into the URL bar.
+[http://localhost/example](http://localhost/example) into the URL bar.
-Follow instructions on the welcome page to start test example.
-Then go to test example

 **Note**: Disable **ad blockers** for localhost page.
 It may block some scripts (like Analytics.js)